 It’s not an entirely new association.
 Scientists have long investigated whether a woman’s use of SSRIs during pregnancy increases the chances her child will have autism.
 Some studies suggest they do, but the implications remain unclear.
 “Most of us think that it’s really identifying an association that we’ve known about for a long time, which is that family risk of mental illness also is associated with increased family risk of autism,” Veenstra-VanderWeele says.

 Mutations in SLC6A4 might also interact with other gene variants to contribute to autism.
-When Veenstra-VanderWeele and Blakely bred a second strain of mice carrying the same SLC6A4 mutation against mice with a different genetic background, the animals exhibited normal serotonin levels and no autism-like traits, but the same altered social behaviors.
+When Veenstra-VanderWeele and Blakely bred a second strain of mice carrying the same SLC6A4 mutation against mice with a different genetic background, the animals exhibited normal serotonin levels and some muted autism-like traits, but the same altered social behaviors.

 In people, the contributions of the genetic background are likely even more pronounced, Gould says, because mice “are a lot more homogeneous than the human population is.”
 Add to that the heterogeneity of autism itself: A variety of genetic links have been found in different autism subpopulations.

 This heterogeneity only makes the original hyperserotonemia result more impressive, Anderson says.
 “To see a group difference in a heterogeneous category is surprising.”